 Poor attendance or disengagement from school may trigger referral to a

-If a registration for home schooling is confirmed, the School Attendance Officer should notify the VRQA that there are concerns as to whether the child is receiving instruction and advise that the VRQA may wish to make further investigations.
+If a registration for home schooling is confirmed, the officer should notify the VRQA that there are concerns about whether the child is receiving instruction.
+The officer should also advise that the VRQA may wish to make further investigations.

 Reporting concerns: referral to Child FIRST or report to Child Protection

 This lack of parental support for participation in education, with or without other evidence of harm, may lead to concerns about cumulative harm to a child, or concerns that the child and their family need the assistance of family services.